organicnz/3x-ui-docker/README.md

 1. Show you a list of valid commit types
 2. Ask for your commit message
 3. Ask you to select a commit type
-4. Confirm the formatted commit message before proceeding
+4. Automatically commit and push the changes

 ##### Direct Mode
 For quicker commits, provide the message and type directly: